UT Tyler Grants: Funding Your Success

 - Have a cumulative UT Tyler or combined grade point average of at least 3.25 at the time of disbursement.
 New transfer students must have at least a 3.25 cumulative transfer grade point average.

-- Complete an Agreement to Serve (ATS) and online entrance counseling each year the grant is received.
+- Complete an Agreement to Serve (ATS) and the TEACH Grant Counseling each year the grant is received.

 Please note, if the commitment is not fulfilled, the grant is permanently converted to an unsubsidized Federal Direct Loan with interest calculated back to the date the funds were disbursed.